 9. The Ten Commandments (1956)

 Known for being the last work of the acclaimed American auteur Cecil B. DeMille, ‘The Ten Commandment’ also happens to be his most successful venture.
 The film narrates the biblical story of the Egyptian prince Moses and his reconciliation with his divine mission.
-Nominated for seven (7) Academy Awards, Charlton Heston donned the role of Moses in the movie.
-Deemed to be one of the monumental works of American cinema and one of the finest in the epic genre, ‘The Ten Commandments’ enjoys considerable popularity even today.
+Charlton Heston plays the role of Moses in the movie.
+Considered to be one of the monumental works of American cinema and one of the finest in the epic genre, ‘The Ten Commandments’ enjoys considerable popularity even today.

 Read More: Most Controversial Movies of All Time